FrozenAlex/UnbeatableLogoSkip/README.md

 ## Installing

-Copy the built `UnbeatableSkipper.dll` to the `BepInEx/plugins` folder of the game
+*(We assume you have installed mods before and have BepInEx 5 installed)*

+Get the latest release zip from the [Releases](https://github.com/FrozenAlex/UnbeatableLogoSkip/releases/latest) page and unzip it into the game's root directory.